dddrrreee/cs240lx-22spr/labs/20-d/README.md

 Yes the build system will use Knit.
 You can get a prebuilt binary for version 0.2.0 from [here](https://github.com/zyedidia/knit/releases/tag/v0.2.0).

+### Install Qemu (optional)

+Qemu lets you run programs for the Pi without needing it to be plugged in, which can be quite useful.
+You can also use GDB with Qemu for some in-depth debugging.
+Qemu is not necessary for the lab, but the build scripts will support it if you want to use it.

 ### Check your installation

 If you can successfully run `knit` in this directory, then you should be good